Romesz/arsenal-starting-lineup/README.md

 [Docker]
   Use the app with Docker
   * install Docker
-  * docker build -t Arsenal11 .
+  * docker build -t arsenal-eleven .
-  * docker run Arsenal11
+  * docker run arsenal-eleven

 Js file (for the client side) generated with babel (Convert Ecmascript 6 to 5):